jfpettit/old_jfpettit.github.io_old/_posts/2020-08-19-diving-deep-with-reinforce-and-a2c.md

 # A Tutorial on REINFORCE and A2C Policy Gradient Algorithms

 During this, we'll focus on connecting theory to code.

+If you need a refresher on the basics of RL, I have a blog post on this [here](https://jfpettit.github.io/blog/2019/11/03/fundamentals-of-reinforcement-learning).
+For an interactive version of this blog post, see [this colab notebook](https://colab.research.google.com/drive/1F1Xv_cZk38HOikjBoviEco9piuyi9Dbq?usp=sharing)

 We'll begin with some fundamental RL concepts and terminology, and then quickly move on to covering the algorithms.